mnikander/lab/0009-typechecker-basics-in-datalog/readme.md

 let(line, name, type, value)
 ```

-If we write `let(0, x, i1, 0).` we immediately run into two problems, however.
+If we write `let(0, a, i1, 0).` we immediately run into two problems, however.
 (1) we have a naming conflict between the predicate `i1` which we defined earlier and the type name `i1` which we want to use in this let-binding.
 (2) we have no way to get from the type name to the predicate to actually do any checking